Arani is an ancient Sanskrit word for the kindling sticks once used to summon sacred fire.

 — Hafiz of Shiraz

-For more than two decades, I have walked the path of healing and remembrance — studying yoga, meditation, and sacred plant medicines across cultures and traditions.
-My work is rooted in lived experience and a deep reverence for the teachings that emerge when we slow down and truly listen: to the body, to the Earth, to the wisdom keepers, and to the quiet knowing within.
+For more than two decades, I have walked a path of healing and inquiry shaped by yoga, meditation, somatic practice, and long-term engagement with contemplative and Indigenous wisdom traditions.
+My work is rooted in lived experience and a deep respect for the intelligence of the body, the Earth, and the relational field.

 The journey is the destination.